-This year the Vernal Equinox fell on this past Sunday, March 20th.
+This year the Vernal Equinox fell on this past Monday, March 20th.
 In the western calendar we celebrate this as the beginning of Spring.
+In Persia this day was traditionally revered as the beginning of the year (called Nowruz), and Rosicrucian mystics count Vernal Equinox as the new year as well.
 However, in the Chinese calendar the Vernal Equinox is the midpoint of Spring.
 Why?
 Because we are now at the balance point of Yin and Yang.
 If the height of Yang is the longest day (Summer Solstice), and the height of Yin is the longest night (Winter Solstice), then the midpoints and points of balance are the Equinoxes.
-Unlike the last two years this year actually feels like Spring.
-The days are slowly warming, and all around plants are budding.
+Even though we’ve had some significant ups in downs in temperature, the days are slowly warming, and all around plants are starting to bud.

 The three 5-day periods in this seasonal node are Swallows Arrive (xuanniao zhi 玄鳥至), Thunder Starts Resounding (lei nai fasheng 雷乃發聲), and Beginning of Lightning (shi dian 始電).
 In Yijing (I Ching) theory the Thunder Trigram (Zhen Gua 震掛) is a Wood trigram, linking thunder and lightning, yang activities of the heavens, with Spring.
 Zhen Gua is composed of one solid yang line on the bottom, with 2 yin (broken) lines above.
 This is the image of yang emerging from underneath, continuing to grow up and out.
 Spring is exactly that time of year – the time when Yang of the natural world is slowly starting to push itself up and out of the Yin of Winter.